Assistant Directors, Regulation and Strategy

 Applications from individuals with a wide range of backgrounds will be considered, with demonstrated skills and experience in legislative and policy development or legal practice being highly regarded.

-The OAIC is based in the Sydney CBD, however we encourage and will consider applications from candidates who may be based interstate.
+The OAIC is based in the Sydney CBD, however we encourage and will consider applications from candidates who may be based in a location other than Sydney.

 Remuneration and benefits